babetke/babetke.github.io/projects.md

 <center><img src="/different-method/assets/img/mcneil_cropped.jpeg" alt="" width="100%"></center>
 <br>

-**Postdoctoral research: Identifying and Validating Missing Links in the Global Bat-Virus Network**
+**Postdoctoral research: Identifying and Validating Missing Links in the Global Bat–Virus Network**

-A major challenge to the field of disease ecology is fully characterizing hostpathogen networks because species interaction data is often incomplete and biased, owing to the high logistical costs (e.g., time and funding) and thus infeasibility of exhaustive sampling of these associations.
+A major challenge to the field of disease ecology is fully characterizing host–pathogen networks because species interaction data is often incomplete and biased, owing to the high logistical costs (e.g., time and funding) and thus infeasibility of exhaustive sampling of these associations.
 This has consequences for the prevention and control of diseases of